Duplicacy

 Installation Guide

-Step 2: Install Restic
+Step 1: Download and Install Restic

 Technical Specifications